JeongHyunJin/Pix2PixHD/Readme.md

 Network architectures and Hyperparameters
 ------------

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can run this code by changing the hyperparameters of the Pix2PixHD.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can run this code by changing the hyperparameters of Pix2PixHD.

 <br/>